 3. Take time to strengthen your network.
 Making connections is more important than ever before.
 Hiring managers are more likely to choose candidates whose resume they receive from someone they know.

 4. There are plenty of resources available on the Internet; make sure you are using them.
-Everything from databases of employer information to application and resume assessments are readily available online.
+Everything from databases of employer information to application and resume assessments is readily available online.

 5. Finally, stay positive.
 It is easy to become discouraged if it takes longer than you anticipated to find a job.
 This will only hurt your chances, however, because employers are always looking for workers who have a good attitude.